Notice of a marriage or civil partnership

 - do not have settled or pre-settled status under the EU Settlement Scheme

 When you contact us to make the appointment we'll advise which documents you need to bring.

 You both need to be able to read and understand English to answer the Registrar's questions and sign and approve the Notice of Marriage/Civil Partnership documents.
 If either of you is not able to read and understand English, you will need to bring an interpreter, you cannot interpret for each other.

 You have to give Notice in the county you pay council tax in.
 Please contact the Register Service in your county for an appointment.

 Documents required for a notice

-The documents will include some of the following:
+Depending on your circumstances, the documents you'll need to bring will include some or all of the following:

 - decree absolute